TL;DR

 Before you start promoting, make sure you’ve ticked every box:

-How do independent artists promote their music?
+How do independent artists promote their music in 2026?

-How much does music promotion cost?
+How much does music promotion cost in 2026?

-Is playlist promotion worth it?
+Is Spotify playlist promotion worth it?

 What is the best way to promote music in 2026?